kennytanggg/THRUX/source/userguide/projectsettings/flagsettings/index-flag_settings.rst

 Voltage Drop Error
 ------------------

-A flag is raised when the Net VD % is exceeded.
+A flag is raised when the VD% Net is exceeded.

 Neutral Provision
 -----------------